Braunstetter/menu-bundle/README.md

 The Menu item matching this route will be active and all parents will be inside the active trail.

 > Note: `selectedSubnavItem` has to be inside the global twig scope - therefore define it in between your blocks.

+> The value of the `selectedSubnavItem` has to be equal to the handle of the MenuItem (snake cased label).